 Studying Abroad in Sydney: What To See

 Where to begin.
 First, Sydney is huge.
 And I mean really huge.
 It’s seven times the size of Paris… and I thought Paris was overwhelming.
 Sydney is very spread out and very residential.
 You’ll need to take a train or bus to get from neighborhood to neighborhood, so buy an Opal card and get ready to explore the Sydney sights!
+Also be sure to take a few day trips from Sydney!

 Sydney Opera House